renzibei/fph-table/docs/ci.md

   green, and the label records that the run measured nothing.

 The push that merges such a pull request hits the same wall, because its base is the `master` before the merge.
-There it is a warning and the job stays green, for the same reason every other push-triggered difference is.
+There it is a warning and the job stays green, for the same reason every other difference on an already-landed commit is.

 ## Lookup asm